Goran Vučević: International career

+Managerial career

 From 2005 to 2008, still with Hajduk Split, Vučević accumulated the tasks of assistant to the main squad and youth coach, taking the first team's reins in May 2008 but resigning in October, after which he returned to the youth system.
 His second spell as manager started on 16 November 2010, when he replaced Stanko Poklepović; in April 2011, having already been ousted from the group stage of the UEFA Europa League and having failed to win the national championship during the club's 100-year celebration season, he was sacked.

 Vučević returned to Hajduk Split in December 2013 as director of football, thanks to president Marin Brbić.
 In April 2015, he again replaced Poklepović for a third spell as head coach, but was himself relieved of his duties after only two games, one of them resulting in elimination from the Croatian Football Cup at the hands of RNK Split.
 He received threats to both him and his family from the fans, but continued to work as sporting director afterwards; in March 2016, he was criticised for his methods and blamed for the team's negative run in the league, offering his resignation which was taken into consideration.

 On 1 April 2016, Vučević resigned from Hajduk after Brbić left his post.
+He then became a scout for former club Barcelona.